jayzeng/popup-blocker/README.md

 ## About

 This Chrome extension is yet another popup blocker with per-site activation.
 It allows users to block popups on specific websites and provides an easy-to-use interface for managing blocked sites.
 The extension also includes a feature to mask hostnames of sites blocked in incognito mode for enhanced privacy.
+Most popup blocker extensions available don't work well enough.

 ## Features